rdanyliw/ietf-pqc-transition/README.md

-# ietf-pqc-transition
-IETF WG proposal to facilitate the evolution of IETF protocols and associated operational guidance to Post-Quantum Cryptography
+# Supporting Post-Quantum Cryptography (PQC) transition in the IETF

+* [Charter proposal](https://github.com/rdanyliw/ietf-pqc-transition/blob/main/pqct-charter.md) for a WG to facilitate the evolution of IETF protocols and associated operational guidance on PQC.
+It would not define or update any protocols.
+The scope of this charter text comes from the IETF 114 SecDispatch result for [draft-driscoll-pqt-hybrid-terminology](https://datatracker.ietf.org/doc/draft-driscoll-pqt-hybrid-terminology/) where the SEC ADs were tasked to find a home for the work; and the continued energy of the [pqc@ietf.org](https://www.ietf.org/mailman/listinfo/Pqc) mailing list (e.g., [engineering guide to pqc](https://mailarchive.ietf.org/arch/msg/pqc/kA8V81SElrUC8Wy4zAehmBsGmno/)/[in github](https://github.com/paulehoffman/post-quantum-for-engineers)).
+The charter structure was inspired by the [MOPS WG](https://datatracker.ietf.org/wg/mops/about/).

+* At IETF 115, there is [planned side meeting](https://github.com/rdanyliw/ietf-pqc-transition/blob/main/ietf115-pqc-next-steps-side-meeting.md) on this charter and discussing additional PQC next steps.
+Join us on Monday, November 7, 2022, 1800-1900 (London time) in Richmond 6.